General Admission Timeline, Requirements, and Process

 Statements & Resume/CV: Upload personal statement/reason for graduate study and current CV/Resume (PDF)

 Recommendations: List names and emails of three references who will submit electronic letters of recommendation.
-Referrers will automatically receive an email request to electronically submit a letter directly into the applicant’s application.
+Referrers will automatically receive an email request to electronically submit a letter directly into your application.

 Application Fee Payment

 - The Graduate School offers a limited number of application fee grants to make sure that the application fee is not a barrier for students from our key recruiting initiatives.
-Please contact the UW Graduate School at least two weeks prior to the application deadline to obtain a fee.
+Please contact the UW Graduate School at least two weeks prior to the application deadline to obtain fee grant.

 Submit Official TOEFL or IELTS scores (if needed)